EDGYOrganism/ANTShapes/README.md

 - **Complex reference models**:  Utah teapot, Suzanne monkey head

 Up to 1024 objects can be spawned in the scene.
-Each object can exhibit the following behaviours:
+Each object can exhibit the following properties:

 - **Rotation speed**:  rotation around X, Y and/or Z axes